 Each lab develops an idea for an online and mobile informational product.
-For instance, Lab Awesome may pitch and develop a site to promote organ donation registry in Wisconsin and a mobile app to let people sign up.
+For instance, Lab Awesome may pitch and develop a site to promote organ donation registry in Wisconsin and a mobile app to help people sign up.

 Four teams within each lab will take responsibility for different areas of the project, and each student is assigned to one team.
 Every team has one lead coordinator who works with the TA to ensure progress on the project.

 - Strategy and Project Management Team: develops overall strategy, coordinates workflows